-NB: With regard to the quantity of electricity and heat generated from renewable energies, in the specific case of Dalkia, and for reasons of technical collection within the given timeframe, the quantity of electricity is measured, while the quantity of heat generated from renewable energies is estimated on the basis of reference yields for the consumption of renewable fuels.
+NB: with regard to the amount of electricity and heat generated from renewable energies, in the specific case of Dalkia, and for reasons of technical collection within the time allowed, the amount of electricity is measured while the amount of heat generated from renewable energies is estimated on the basis of reference vields with regard to the consumption of renewable fuels.
+The associated biogenic emissions are presented in the Group's Carbon Report, published annually on the www.edf.fr website.